EmuDeck/emudeck.github.io/docs/emulators/steamos/citra.md

 **How to Update Citra**

 * Through the `Update your Emulators & Tools` section on the `Manage Emulators` page in the `EmuDeck` application
+* Manual file replacement of `citra-qt.AppImage`
+    * Refer to [How to Swap Out AppImages and Binaries](../../../file-management/steamos/file-management.md#how-to-swap-out-appimages-and-binaries) for instructions
+* Through `binupdate.sh` in `Emulation/tools/binupdate`, double click to launch

 ***